ion-storm/sysmon-edr/README.md

 * Automated threat removal based on signatures and behavior: Process Kill then Quarantine or Delete file, Service stop and quarantine or delete file, Kill process and remove registry persistence, startup folder file removal.
 * Automated upload of malicious files and memory dumps
 * Automated Registry/Scheduled Task/Service and Persistence removal
-* Detection of Injected processes and uninject them
 * VSS Snapshot restoration of files by mounting restore point, copying uninfected files to original location: Could utilize Sysmon's new restore abilities
 * Undo changes made by malware(if it gets that far)
 * Collect incident response data when suspicious activity is detected, upload to repository.